MisterPup/Ceilometer-Juno-Extension/README.rst

 |
 The following changes have been added to Ceilometer:

-* A Pipeline was previously defined as the coupling between a source and a sink.
+* A Pipeline was previously defined as the *coupling between a source and a sink*.
-  We have redifined it as the association between **one or more** sources and a sink.
+  We have redifined it as the *association between **one or more** sources and a sink*.
   In this way, by mean of the multi meter arithmetic transformer we can combine samples of meters from heterogeneous sources (e.g., CPU and RAM).